Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flowing on tensorial group field theory space

 where the dot designates the derivative with respect to $s$ i.e. $\dot{\Gamma}_s:=\frac{\partial \Gamma_s}{\partial s}$ and

-is the effective $2$-point function.
-Moreover, the regulator is chosen such that only a finite windows of momenta contributes to the sum, ensuring that it is finite both in UV and IR.
+is the effective two-point function.
+Moreover, the regulator is chosen such that only a finite window of momenta contributes to the sum, ensuring that it is finite both in UV and IR.
 This equation is both simple and complicated.
 Simple, because it is of order one with respect to the flow parameter $s$.
-Moreover, it only involves a single effective loop rather than a multi-loop expansion as in standard Wilson-Polchinski approach, and is then well adapted to non-perturbative considerations.
-However, this equation is also highly non-linear, and except for very special cases, it is impossible to solve it exactly.
-Extracting from it a non-perturbative information on the renormalization group fow then requires approximations.
+Moreover, it only involves a single effective loop rather than a multiloop expansion as in the standard Wilson-Polchinski approach, and is then well adapted to nonperturbative considerations.
+However, this equation is also highly nonlinear, and except for very special cases, it is impossible to solve it exactly.
+Extracting from it a nonperturbative information on the renormalization group flow then requires approximations.
 The most popular for TGFT are truncations \cite{Geloun:2016qyb}-\cite{Lahoche:2016xiq}.
 With this method, the flow in the full theory space is projected into a reduced dimensional subspace.
 Another method, already considered in \cite{Lahoche:2018vun} and that we will use in this paper may be called \textit{effective vertex method}.
 Taking successive derivatives of $\Gamma_s$ in flow equation \eqref{Wett}, we then get an infinite hierarchical system, expressing $\dot{\Gamma}^{(n)}_s$ in terms of $\Gamma^{(n+2)}_s$ and $\Gamma^{(n+1)}_s$.
-The effective vertex method stop the infinite hierarchical tower of equation expressing $\Gamma^{(n+2)}_s$ and $\Gamma^{(n+1)}_s$ in terms of derivatives up to a certain $n$, so that the system of equation becomes closed.
+The effective vertex method stops the infinite hierarchical tower of equation expressing $\Gamma^{(n+2)}_s$ and $\Gamma^{(n+1)}_s$ in terms of derivatives up to a certain $n$, so that the system of equation becomes closed.
 The importance of this new method comes from the fact that we keep the full momentum dependence on the effective vertex.
 We will compare the two methods in the last section, and point out the new behavior coming from the full momentum dependence. \\